 Speaking of names, make sure to customize your Public Profile URL so it reads: LinkedIn.com/in/yourname.
 Not only does it look better on LinkedIn, it helps to get you found on LinkedIn.
 If you Google “LinkedIn Expert,” my LinkedIn profile is usually the first link!
 These are unique URLs, so get yours before it gets taken!

 It’s all well and good to tell people how awesome you and your brand are, but it’s even better when others talk about how great you are!
 Encourage positive brand sentiment with skills endorsements, posting testimonials as media (PDF and/or video) and asking for recommendations!

-Tip Fourteen: Use Publisher to Establish Your Expertise
+14. Use LinkedIn Articles and Newsletters to Establish Your Expertise

 If people like you, they'll listen to you.
 If they trust you, they’ll do business with you. - Zig Ziglar #SalesClick To Tweet

 “If people like you they will listen to you.
 But if they trust you, they’ll do business with you.”
 Zig Ziglar

 15. Post Updates

 Sharing even one update a day will increase the visibility of your profile.
 And since your profile is your brand, increased visibility will increase your prospect’s sense of knowing and liking you, which should increase business!
 If you are reading a blog you think your tribe will like, then just share it on LinkedIn.